Principal Investigator

 Background: Cognitive Neuropsychology

 PhD Project: My interest lies in unraveling both risk and resilience factors of addiction for different ages.
-During my project, I will investigate social factors in relation to alcohol and cannabis use severity in adolescents compared to adults.
-For example, I focus on social reward sensitivity, social cue reactivity, social influence, and social attunement, by taking a multimodal approach (behavioral, neural, and self-report).
-In doing so, I hope to systematically address the much discussed yet insufficiently studied role of social factors in addiction.
+During my project, I investigated social factors in relation to alcohol and cannabis use severity in adolescents compared to adults.
+For example, I focused on social reward sensitivity, social cue reactivity, social influence, and social attunement, by taking a multimodal approach (behavioral, neural, and self-report).

 Runyu Zou